How to Maximise Sales on Cyber Monday – Key Takeaways from Latitudes Retail Event

 It may seem odd thinking about the Christmas season while the UK is currently experiencing all day sunshine and soaring temperatures, but if you work in retail, the holiday season is just around the corner.
 Many retailers signed off their Christmas 2014 products back in March, ready to launch in September, which is now just under one month away.
 The pressure to deliver a successful Christmas campaign is well and truly on and Q4 planning is in full swing.
 The all-important question on every retailer’s mind is, how can businesses push their hero products to yield maximum return this year?

 Latitude recently held an event at Paramount, Centre Point, on the topic of how retailers can make the most out of their digital spend during the Christmas season.
 Aimed at senior retail marketers in the e-commerce space, the event attracted over 50 attendees from a variety of retail brands.
 Speakers included Phil Barden, Managing Director at Decode and Suzanne Tallon, Industry Manager at Google and presentations ranged from PPC and conversion analytics to the behavioural science behind consumers’ buying decisions.
-Download a copy of the presentation slides here.

 Phil Barden, MD of Decode Marketing and the author of Decoded: The Science Behind Why We Buy